Domszy/tp/docs/UserGuide.md

 Format: `schedule {DATE}`

 * `DATE` has to be in the format of Day-Month-Year, where Day, Month and Years are numerical values.
+* if the command doesn't have the `{date}`, all the meetings by the user will be displayed.

+Example:
-Example: `schedule 22-09-2021` allows the user to view the schedule that the user has on the 22nd September 2021.
+* `schedule 22-09-2021` allows the user to view the schedule that the user has on the 22nd September 2021.
+* `schedule` displays all meetings

 ### Locating clients by keywords : `search`